 Companies Servicing Australian Trading Partners

-Thirty-six Australian corporations rank among Forbes Global 2000 for 2015.
+Thirty-six Australian corporations rank among Forbes Global 2000.
 Below is a selected sample of the major Aussie companies that Forbes included:

 - BHP Billiton (diversified metals)

 - Fortescue Metals Group (iron, steel)